odeum/odeum-code/docs/developer/Experiments.md

 Should React be used from a CDN or is it preferable to use it inline?
 WeB will do some initial research and propose 2-3 different technology paths.

+## Redux
+Redux will be used for State Management throughout ODEUM CodeJS and it would be a requirement for developers to obtain skilled knowledge on how to use Redux with all container/statefull (clever) components.

 ## General Component App framework (DOING)
 MB + AT (real code) + CB (pseudo code)
 Experiment is setting up the core app framework in ODEUM CodeJS with Routes, Redux and Styled-Components.
 This means the Playground, Header, MenuPanel, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.